sapcc/maria-back-me-up/README.md

       region: # region name
       container_name: # name of the container the backups should be store in
   maria_db:
-    - service_name: # name of the storage
+    - name: # name of the storage
       host: # host of the MariaDB instance
       port: # MariaDB port number
       user: # MariaDB user with admin rights